Nozem1982/FS25_SlurryPipeSystem/README.md

 **Oscar Mods — Farming Simulator 2025**

 Replaces the vanilla drive-in trigger slurry filling system with a realistic physical pipe and connection system.
-Tankers must physically position fill arms over slurry pits, connect pipes between vehicles and stores, or use a PTO-driven pump to move slurry between two points.
+Tankers must physically position fill arms over slurry pits, connect strap pipes between vehicles and stores, or use a PTO-driven conduit pump to move slurry between two points.
 No drive-in triggers.
 No automatic filling.

 ---